“Flooding is the greatest natural threat currently facing the UK.” - Nick Starling, Director of General Insurance, ABI

 The publically available specification PAS 1188 for Flood protection products was facilitated by BSI Standards, sponsored by the Environment Agency and developed in conjunction with a number of key stakeholders.
 The specification covers a range of different types of flood protection product;

-- PAS 1188-3:2014 - Flood protection products.
+- PAS 1188-3:2014 - Flood resistance products.
 Part 3: Building skirt and wall sealant systems.
 This covers building skirts designed to curtain a building and wall sealant systems comprising of a material applied to walls; to limit or restrict flood water from entering a building above or below ground level.

 There is a BSI Kitemark™ scheme based on PAS 1188